mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 Learn how to build efficient, secure, and production-ready Docker Images.
 This section covers Docker optimization techniques and security best practices that are commonly discussed in DevOps interviews.

 ---

+## Q28.
+How can you reduce the size of a Docker Image?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 20–30 seconds

+### 🎤 Interview Answer

+There are a few practical things we can do.
+We can start with a smaller base image, like Alpine Linux, instead of a full OS image.
+We can also use multi-stage builds so only the final, necessary files make it into the image instead of all the build tools.
+Beyond that, using a `.dockerignore` file keeps unrelated files out of the build context, and cleaning up unnecessary packages or temporary files during the build helps keep the image as small as possible.

+---